hpyproject/hpy/docs/api.rst

 migrate one after each other while still running the tests.

-The major restriction when using legacy types is that you cannot build a universal binary (you cannot use HPy's universal ABI) of your HPy extension and the resulting binary will be specific to the Python interpreter used for building.
+The major restriction when using legacy types is that you cannot build a universal binary of your HPy extension (i.e. you cannot use :term:`HPy Universal ABI`).
+The resulting binary will be specific to the Python interpreter used for building.
 Therefore, the goal should always be to fully migrate to HPy pure types.